Federated Foundation Language Model Post-Training Should Focus on Open-Source Models: Conclusion

-In this paper, we discuss the following question: Should FL research on foundation language model post-training adopt black-box approaches?
-Our position is clear: \emph{``No, it shouldn't.''} We provided a comprehensive analysis that illustrates how black-box models undermine the fundamental goals of FL, such as privacy and autonomy.
+In this paper, we discuss the following question: Should federated foundation language model post-training adopt black-box approaches?
+Our stand is clear: \emph{``No, it shouldn't.''} We provide a comprehensive analysis that illustrates how black-box models undermine the fundamental goals of FL, especially privacy and autonomy.
 Based on a detailed analysis of aspects of openness in foundation models, we argue which of them are critical to which goal of FL.
-This allows for a more fine-grained assessment of ''gray-box'' model that offer \emph{partial} openness (e.g., open weights but restricted licenses).
-This way, our work provides a tool-box for a case-by-case analysis that helps researchers and industry to make an informed decision on which foundation models to consider for their work on federated post-training.
+This allows for a more fine-grained assessment of models that offer \emph{partial} openness (e.g., open weights but restricted licenses).
+This way, our work provides a tool-box that helps researchers and practitioners to make an informed decision on which foundation models to consider for their work on federated post-training.

-\paragraph{Outlook: Model Context Protocol (MCP) is Changing the Way of Interaction with foundation language models.} Model Context Protocol (MCP) is a standardized communication protocol that enables foundation language models to dynamically interact with external tools and services by defining a structured client-server architecture~\citep{hou2025modelcontextprotocolmcp}.
-Since its inception, MCP has seen a steep rise in applications.
-Currently, research focuses on centralized architectures with black-box LLMs.
-Federated systems, in combination with open-source foundation models that are locally deployed, could help address security and privacy concerns.
+Our analysis primarily focuses on the deployment and post-training of standalone foundation language models.
+However, modern large-scale AI systems increasingly operate as compound systems consisting of multiple interacting components, including auxiliary draft models, routing mechanisms, safety and alignment layers, retrieval systems, hardware-specific inference kernels, and external tool integrations.
+In such settings, the degree of openness may differ across individual system components, making the distinction between open and closed models less clear-cut than discussed in this paper.
+Extending federated post-training analyses toward these multi-component AI systems represents an important direction for future work.